alexrobomind/fusionsc/README.md

 This library contains computation mechanisms to support scientific computation.

+For more information see the documentation at <https://alexrobomind.github.io/fusionsc>.
 ## Setup (python)

 FusionSC can be directly installed from pypi.
 This will also install a binary redistributable for the fusionsc executable.